CaitlinOCallaghan/shaka-streamer-demo/README.md

 From your web browser, checkout the live stream at: http://0.0.0.0:3000/local_index.html.
 If the machine running the server is remote, use the machine's IP instead of the local address of 0.0.0.0.

 ## Nginx
 First, ensure that nginx is turned on and take note of the port that it is running on.
 Then, stream the content by running the launch script.
-Set the the port at the top of the script to that of Nginx.
+Set the port at the top of the script to that of Nginx.

 ```console
 foo@bar:~/shaka-streamer-demo$ ./ffmpeg_hls_and_dash.sh